 |Sam Schaeffer | Chief Executive Officer / Executive Director

-Sam Schaeffer oversees CEO’s national expansion, including four offices in upstate New York as well as three in California and two in Oklahoma.
-Sam joined CEO in April 2009 to export CEO’s capacity to other jurisdictions throughout the country.
-Prior to joining CEO, he served as Director of Economic Development for U.S. Senator Charles E. Schumer of New York.
+Sam Schaeffer is the Executive Director and Chief Executive Officer of the Center for Employment Opportunities (CEO), a New York-based nonprofit corporation that provides employment services to men and women with criminal convictions.
+CEO was created by the Vera Institute of Justice in the late 1970s and has been operating as an independent corporation since 1996.
+Mr. Schaeffer joined CEO in 2009 to replicate the program in jurisdictions beyond New York City.
+Over the last five years he has led the expansion of CEO to nine new cities, including four offices in upstate New York as well as three in California and two in Oklahoma.
+Prior to joining CEO, Mr. Schaeffer served as Director of Economic Development for U.S. Senator Charles E. Schumer of New York.
 In that position he oversaw all job creation and retention efforts, transportation and infrastructure policy as well as social policy.
 Sam graduated with a B.A. from Reed College, Phi Beta Kappa.

 |Brad Dudding | Chief Operating Officer